 There are extensive IT resources in the Department of Radiology, some of which have been developed by residents.
 For example, QPID is an internal web-based program that provides the ability to search a patient’s electronic medical record for any disease, operations, or abnormal studies that may aid in the interpretation of an imaging study.
 Residents also have access to Render, a web-based tool that searchers prior radiology reports.
 This tool is often used for retrospective research projects as well as allowing residents to compile a list of all studies they have read.

-Residents who have an abstract accepted for presentation at a nationally or internationally recognized radiology conference are given a generous stipend to defray the costs of lodging, transportation and food to attend, with the approval of the program director.
+Residents who have an abstract accepted for presentation at a nationally recognized radiology conference are given a generous stipend to defray the costs of lodging, transportation and food to attend, with the approval of the program director.
 Additionally, all residents are funded to attend one major conference, which is typically RSNA week during the third year.

 American Institute for Radiologic Pathology (AIRP)

 Residents spend four weeks away from their clinical rotations to attend the AIRP course in Washington, D.C.
 The department covers the costs of registration and tuition.
 The department also provides a generous stipend that can be applied to living expenses, travel, and housing.
+In recent years, this conference has been held virtually due to Covid restrictions.

 The department sponsors memberships for all residents in the New England Roentgen Ray Society (NERRS), a local radiologic educational society that coordinates monthly afternoon seminars in Boston, MA and provides clinical coverage for them to attend.
 Residents have found this exposure to various current topics in radiology worthwhile and are encouraged to attend when possible.
 Residents are also enrolled in other associations that offer free memberships to trainees, including the Massachusetts Medical Society (MMS), the American Roentgen Ray Society (ARRS), the Radiological Society of North America (RSNA), the American College of Radiology (ACR) and the Massachusetts Radiological Society (MRS).